hasura/graphql-engine/docs/graphql/core/schema/data-validations.rst

 **Example:** Check that the ``rating`` for an author is between 1 and 10 only.

-Let's say we have a schema:
+Let's say we have the following table in our schema:

 .. code-block:: sql